astropy/astropy/docs/development/pd/extending.rst

             return pyarrow.array(..., type=type)

-The ``ExtensionDtype.__from_arrow__`` method then controls the conversion back from pyarrow to a pandas ExtensionArray.
-This method receives a pyarrow ``Array`` or ``ChunkedArray`` as only argument and is expected to return the appropriate pandas ``ExtensionArray`` for this dtype and the passed values:
+The ``ExtensionDtype.__from_arrow__`` method then controls the conversion back from pyarrow to a astropy ExtensionArray.
+This method receives a pyarrow ``Array`` or ``ChunkedArray`` as only argument and is expected to return the appropriate astropy ``ExtensionArray`` for this dtype and the passed values:

 .. code-block:: none